Blocksize-Capital-GmbH/Quant-VM---Crypto-Arbitrage-Software/README.md

 ### Python virtual environment
 To prevent interaction with system Python packages we use virtual environment that is operated by [poetry](https://python-poetry.org/) that simplifies work with virtual environment.
-Actual configuration of the virtual environment is found **pyproject.toml**.
+Actual configuration of the virtual environment is found in **pyproject.toml**.
 During docker image build the virtual environment is installed on the docker image.

 ## Known issues
 The code was not properly tested and so it may contain bugs.
 Secondly, validation of the algorithm was not executed.